Rishu6262/Resume_parser_p19/README.md

 - 🚀 Deployment Ready
 ---

-# ❓ Why I Chose This Project?
+# 💡 Why Choose This Project?

-Recruiters often receive hundreds of resumes for a single job opening.
-Manually reviewing resumes is time-consuming and inefficient.
+Recruiters and hiring managers often receive **hundreds or even thousands of resumes** for a single job opening.
+Manually reviewing each resume is time-consuming, labor-intensive, and prone to human error, making the recruitment process slower and less efficient.

-I chose this project to:
+The **AI Resume Parser Using NLP** addresses this challenge by automatically extracting meaningful candidate information from unstructured resume documents using **Natural Language Processing (NLP)**, **Named Entity Recognition (NER)**, and **Regular Expressions (Regex)**.
+By converting resumes into structured, machine-readable data, the system helps streamline candidate screening, improve recruitment efficiency, and reduce manual effort.

+### ⭐ Why I Chose This Project

-* Learn Natural Language Processing (NLP).
+- 🤖 Learn and apply **Natural Language Processing (NLP)** techniques.
-* Work with real-world document data.
+- 📄 Work with real-world resume and document datasets.
-* Automate resume screening.
-* Understand information extraction techniques.
-* Build a practical AI application for HR technology.

----
+- 🧠 Explore **Named Entity Recognition (NER)** and information extraction.
+- 🔍 Practice **Regular Expressions (Regex)** for pattern matching.
+- 💼 Understand AI applications in **HR Technology** and **Recruitment Automation**.
+- 📊 Convert unstructured resume data into structured formats for analysis.
+- 🌐 Build an interactive AI-powered application using **Streamlit**.
+- 🚀 Develop an end-to-end NLP project that solves a real-world business problem.
+- 💻 Strengthen practical skills in **Python**, **Artificial Intelligence**, **Natural Language Processing**, and **Document Processing**.

 # 🚀 Project Objectives